samstefan/genesis/README.md

 ## Release History
 ---

-* v0.1.1 Updated to Grunt 0.4.0, added Javascript minifying with debugging and deployment settings.
+* v0.1.1 Updated to Grunt 0.4.0, added javascript minifying with debugging and deployment settings.
 * v0.1.0 Work in progress, not yet officially released.